canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 sudo systemctl start rc-local.service
 ```

-Let's configure the DRBD block device that will hold the Dqlite data.
+Configure the DRBD block device that will hold the Dqlite data.
-Ensure the correct node addresses are used.
+Please ensure that the correct node addresses are used.

 ```
 # Disable the DRBD service, it will be managed through Pacemaker.